 All cash and share awards are distributed from the AAP.
 Historically, there have been two different award types to be made over ICG shares: Deferred Share Awards and ICG PLC Equity Awards.
-We have also introduced a new award type this year, "Growth Incentive Awards", delivered in the form of market value options to a small group of certain eligible employees which are satisfied using shares purchased in the market by our Employee Benefit Trust.
+We have also reintroduced Growth Incentive Awards, this year. delivered in the form of market value options to a small group of certain eligible employees which are satisfied using shares purchased in the market by our Employee Benefit Trust.
 Deferred Share Awards and Growth Incentive Awards are not made to Executive Directors.